Hey, what happened to the ChickenCam?

-This is our latest batch of chickens that we ordered from Barred Rock chickens for sale from californiahatchery.com.
+Our latest batch of chickens was ordered from Barred Rock chickens for sale from californiahatchery.com.
 They were hatched in March of 2012 and enjoyed a trip in an airplane the very next day, with their own little heating pad in their box to keep them warm.
 We raised them in a heated aquarium and moved them to the coop when they feathered out.
 The girls began laying around week 20 but were not up to full speed until four weeks later.

 The ChickenCam is brought to you by the Barred Rock Poultry Association located in Fortuna, California.